What is Insomnia?

 Popular Insomnia Drugs

-Note: Popularity is based on total prescriptions written for the brand and generic versions of each drug,
+Note: Popularity is based on total prescriptions for the brand and generic versions of each drug,

 regardless of the condition being treated.
 Some drugs are prescribed for multiple conditions.